Phase transitions in scalarized topological AdS black holes: Acknowledgements

-{\emph{Acknowledgements}.}---We are grateful to Xin Zhao for useful discussions.
-This work is supported by NSFC with Grant Nos.
-12533001, 12575049, 12473001, 12205039, 12305058, 11965013 and 12575054.
-ZYN is partially supported by Yunnan High-level Talent Training Support Plan Young $\&$ Elite Talents Project (Grant No. YNWR-QNBJ-2018-181).
-This work is also supported by the National SKA Program of China (grant Nos.
-2022SKA0110200 and 2022SKA0110203) and the 111 Project (Grant No. B16009).
+We are grateful to Xin Zhao for useful discussions.
+This work is supported by the National Natural Science Foundation of China (grant nos.
+12533001, 12575049, 12473001, 12205039, 12305058, 11965013 and 12575054).
+ZYN is partially supported by Yunnan High-level Talent Training Support Plan Young $\&$ Elite Talents Project (grant no. YNWR-QNBJ-2018-181).
+This work is also supported by the National SKA Program of China (grant nos.
+2022SKA0110200 and 2022SKA0110203) and the 111 Project (grant no. B16009).